momentohq/client-sdk-go/README.md

 # Momento Go Client Library

 Momento Cache is a fast, simple, pay-as-you-go caching solution without any of the operational overhead required by traditional caching solutions.
-This repo contains the source code for the Momento Go client library.
+This repo contains the source code for the Momento Go client library. test

 To get started with Momento you will need a Momento Auth Token.
 You can get one from the [Momento Console](https://console.gomomento.com).